• Skip to main content

 • Improve inventory control and management to support initiatives for cost reduction.

-• Check the insurance coverage of a patient, submit claims and follow up with insurance companies when needed.
+• Check a patient’s insurance coverage, submit claims and follow up with insurance companies when needed.

 • Exceptional knowledge of medical and dental terminology and processes